EgorZakharov97/EgorZakharov.github.io/README.md

 * Some experience with Markdown
 * A GitHub account (which is free to make)
 * A resume prepared in Word or similar software
-* A little of patience and inthusiasm
+* A little of patience and enthusiasm

 # Installation
 In our project we are going to use <mark>Ruby</mark>, <mark>Git</mark> and <mark>Jekyll</mark>.
 As a configuration management framework we are goint to use PowerShell from Microsoft which is basically a command line.